1. Introduction

 ldes:fullLogDuration

-: the duration from current time from which all members are retained.
+: the duration, from the current time, for which all members are retained.
 Only in combination withldes:startingFrom

 , and when theldes:startingFrom

-timestamp is within this window, not all members within the member are retained.
+timestamp is within this window, not all members within the window are retained.
 No other properties can influence this property. -

 ldes:versionAmount

-: the amount of versions to keep. -
+: the number of versions to keep. -

 ldes:versionDuration

-: the duration from current time from which an amount of version are kept, to be used together withldes:versionAmount
+: the duration, from the current time, for which a number of versions are kept, to be used together withldes:versionAmount

 .
-Defaults the duration of the full event stream. -
+Defaults to the duration of the full event stream. -

 ldes:versionDeleteDuration

-: the period of time from current time the deletions in the event stream are retained.
+: the period of time, from the current time, for which deletions in the event stream are retained.
 Before this period, deletions are not retained, regardless ofldes:versionAmount

 orldes:versionDuration